 Logs will shrink 5 – 10% over the course of their first few years.
 This adds up to about 6-inches per wall, and in most cases, the homes are built to accommodate this shrink.
 One area that it can be overlooked, however, is above windows and doors.
 If not enough headspace has been left, the shrinking walls could cause the windows or doors to stick fast, making them inoperable.

 With adequate headspace, the windows and doors will remain able to open after the shrinkage is complete.
 If the have stuck, however, the frame must be reset, which can be a large expense depending on how much shrinkage has occurred.

 7. Lack of Flashing

 Flashing is crucial in any roof or deck on a log home.
-Flashing helps prevent moisture from entering the home or accumulating around the logs where the deck and roof attach, and around openings in the roof for things like chimneys.
+Liquid flashing helps prevent moisture from entering the home or accumulating around the logs where the deck and roof attach, and around openings in the roof for things like chimneys.
 If flashing is not added to these areas, moisture can build up, or enter the attic of the home.
 This leads to rot not only of the logs themselves, but also of internal areas.
 Mold growth can also become a problem in attic spaces, which can lower the air quality inside the home.

 8. Rodents and Pests